enmanuelbayen/Leaderboard-project/README.md

-# To-Do-List-Project
+# Leaderboard!

-First steps to creating a page week that you can use for create your private TO DO LIST shores and never miss what to do in your day!
+Here you can add your name and score of the day and see the redemption of other players to compare yours!

 Will have future changes in the next days!